vapoursynth/vapoursynth/doc/functions/premultiply.rst

 PreMultiply
 ===========

-.. function::   PreMultiply(clip clip, clip alpha)
+.. function::   PreMultiply(vnode clip, vnode alpha)
    :module: std

    PreMultiply simply multiplies *clip* and *alpha* in order to make it more suitable for